deviantony/xtrabackup-scripts/README.md

 xtrabackup-scripts
 ==================

-Repository hosting wrapper Shell scripts for the Percona Xtrabackup 2.1.x utility (actually not compatible with 2.2.x).
+Repository hosting wrapper Shell scripts for the Percona Xtrabackup 2.2.x utility.

 These scripts allow to create binary backups of a MySQL server 5.5 (tested under Ubuntu 12.04).

+#### Workaround for Xtrabackup 2.2.x and MySQL server <= 5.6.8

+There is an issue with the Percona Xtrabackup tool 2.2.x and MySQL server <= 5.6.8.

+You'll need to ensure the setting *innodb_log_file_size* is set in your MySQL configuration file otherwise Xtrabackup will fail.

+See the following issue for more information: #1

 #### Scripts